 Welcome to the homepage of the Millersville University Chapter of the American Meteorological Society (MU-AMS)!
-We are entering our 31st year as a Student Chapter of the AMS.
+We are entering our 33rd year as a Student Chapter of the AMS.
 Our chapter has grown significantly since its inception in 1986 and is consistently one of the largest student-run organizations at Millersville University.
 Involvement in MU-AMS is a powerful tool for establishing a personal and professional network that supplements the academic foundation.
-We strive to create a welcoming environment for students to meet friends, explore countless fields of meteorology, and give back to the local community.
+We strive to create a welcoming environment for students to meet friends, explore countless disciplines of meteorology, and give back to the local community.

 Activities & Involvement